Cemeteries, churches announce plans

 Goodson

-Goodson Missionary Baptist Church will host its annual homecoming services and cemetery decoration on Sunday June 14.
+Goodson Missionary Baptist Church will host its annual homecoming services and cemetery decoration Sunday, June 14.

 Singing services are planned for the afternoon.